mmaxs/lua-oop/README.md

 - `setconstructor(object, constructor)` --> object
 - `getconstructor(object)`              --> object constructor function
 - `memberpairs(object)`     --> object (including all sub-objects) member iterator --> key, value, sub-object that the pair belongs to

+##### Special cases
+- Unsetting a prototype can be done by specifying the `nil` vlaue as a second argument to `setprototype()` or `setcowprototype()` functions.
+The `__index` metamethod will be set to `nil` and in case if the `__newindex` metamethod was assigned to an internal service function by the  `setprototype()` call, it also will be cleared.
+- Removing the `constructor` reference can be performed by passing the `nil` value for the second argument to the `setconstructor()` function.
+- Cycles in the prototype chains are detected early by `setprototype()`/`setcowprototype()` functions, which prevents unpredictable rising the 'loop in gettable' error on attempt of indexing access to nonpresent keys as well as running the programm into an infinite loop on indexing assignment to such a keys.
+- Removing object members by assigning `nil` values to them are properly tracked: on new assignment they will appear in the proper sub-object within the prototype chain, so there is a member possession or the object.

 ##### Further documentation
  don't modify tables in any way, don't modify metatables except as described above and don't remove them even if they are becoming empty and were created and set by these functions before.